miaanastasia/lstm_pipeline/README.md

-# lstm_pipeline
+# LSTM-Based Stock Price Prediction Pipeline

-LSTM-Based Stock Price Prediction
+> _Use the link to the notebook to view the most updated code:_ https://colab.research.google.com/drive/1jL2grK3Un0kF3E3RGbNQ-wEwBI4cvZjg?usp=sharing#scrollTo=SNj48C8qlZFq

 The developed data product is a machine learning-driven stock price tool to predict the next-day closing prices of a given stock in a given time window.
 The model is trained using a Long Short-Term Memory (LSTM) neural network with dense layers for time-series forecasting, where capturing sequential dependencies and market trends is critical for accurate predictions.